wagtail-nest/wagtail-modeladmin/docs/primer.md

 ## Overriding helper classes

 While 'view classes' are responsible for a lot of the work, there are also a number of other tasks that `modeladmin` must do regularly, that need to be handled in a consistent way, and in a number of different places.
-These tasks are designated to a set of simple classes (in `modeladmin`, these are termed 'helper' classes) and can be found in `wagtail.contrib.modeladmin.helpers`.
+These tasks are designated to a set of simple classes (in `modeladmin`, these are termed 'helper' classes) and can be found in `wagtail_modeladmin.helpers`.

 If you ever intend to write and use your own custom views with `modeladmin`, you should familiarise yourself with these helpers, as they are made available to views via the `modeladmin.views.WMABaseView` view.